fancyremarker/artblock/README.md

 Installation
 ------------

-To install, clone the repository:
+To install, clone the repository (or just download and extract the ZIP archive of the repository from [here](//github.com/macreery/artblock/archive/master.zip)):

-    git clone git@github.com:macreery/adblock.git
+    git clone git@github.com:macreery/artblock.git

-Now, visit the [Extensions](chrome://extensions/) page in Chrome, make sure "Developer mode" is checked, click "Load unpacked extension...", and select the "adblock" folder that you just cloned.
+Now, visit the [Extensions](chrome://extensions/) page in Chrome, make sure "Developer mode" is checked, click "Load unpacked extension...", and select the "artblock" folder that you just cloned.

 More Info
 ---------